 Caerphilly, covering 30 acres (12.2ha), is one of the greatest surviving castles in the medieval Western world.
 It was a highpoint in medieval defensive architecture with its massive gatehouses and water features, and is the first true example of a concentric castle in Britain.
 Caerphilly was built by the powerful Earl Gilbert de Clare, beginning in 1268.
 So successful was de Clare's design that it was used as a model for Edward I's castles in North Wales.

 More fortified manor than castle, Candleston was built in the late 14th century on the site of an earlier wooden fortification.
 A ruined wall surrounds a small courtyard, about which are ranged a hall block and tower, with the later additions of a south wing.
-Merthyr Mawr,
+Merthyr Mawr, Bridgend, Glamorgan, Wales

-Built by the wealthy third Marquess of Bute on medieval foundations within a Norman wall.
+Cardiff Castle is a Victorian extravaganza built by the wealthy third Marquess of Bute on medieval foundations within a Norman wall.
 The Marquess enlisted William Burges as his architect and built the castle with every conceivable decoration possible in its interior.
 The castle is located in the city centre within the site used by both the Romans and the Normans for defensive purposes.

 Also called Castell Meredydd, fragments of a keep and curtain footings are all that are left of the only native Welsh castle in Gwent.
 It was built in the late 12th or early 13th century on a clifftop site.

 There are remains of earthwork fortifications at Dinas Powys dating as far back as the Iron Age.
 A bank and ditch were erected in the post-Roman period, and a more extensive bank was shored up with stone in the 11th century to create a defensible position for a timber and earth fortress.
 Still more earthworks were added in the 12th or 13th century.
-Dinas Powys,
+Dinas Powys, Glamorgan, Wales

 Rubble footings in sand are all that remain of a 12th century castle with a curtain, hall, and keep.
 The first castle at Kenfig was built around 1140 as a wooden structure on top of a high mound, surrounded by a moat.
 The town of Kenfig stood beside the castle, and was itself defended by an outer moat and bailey.